The largest threats to the survival of the African penguin are climate change, commercial fishing, plastics, human encroachment, and oil spills.

 Become an educated consumer – download Monterey Bay Aquarium’s Seafood Watch guide app on your phone or visit their website.
 Sustainable seafood purchases can make a difference for African Penguins.

 We partner with organizations like the Southern African Foundation for the Conservation of Coastal Birds (SANCCOB), a nonprofit dedicated to reversing the decline of seabird populations through the rescue, rehabilitation and release of ill, injured, abandoned and oiled seabirds.
+Since 2006, SANCCOB has successfully released more than 7,000 chicks back into native range.
+This is important because parent penguins are having to travel further and further for food for their young.
 In addition to sending Zoo staff to work with SANCCOB helping with rehabilitation efforts, the Zoo raises funds to support penguin conservation.

 The Zoo also participates in the Association of Zoos and Aquariums African Penguin SAFE program, focusing on the conservation, public education, and breeding of penguins with the Species Survival Plan.
 The Species Survival Plan is one of the foremost breeding programs in the world.
 Seneca Park Zoo has successfully bred over 100 African penguin chicks.
 Scientific knowledge gained from the success of breeding programs in zoos is being used to help assist breeding programs in situ.